TheEliForbes/cronus-monitoring/charts/grafana/FLUX.md

 # Flux language setup
 ### Manual Setup
-* Flux is still in beta, so this information may be out of date
+- Flux is still in beta, so this information may be out of date
+- Enable Flux by setting the flux-enabled option to true under the http section of your influxdb.conf
-* Follow instructions laid out by [Flux Datasource for Grafana](https://grafana.com/plugins/grafana-influxdb-flux-datasource)
+- Follow instructions laid out by [Flux Datasource for Grafana](https://grafana.com/plugins/grafana-influxdb-flux-datasource)

 ### Helpful information